spindance/kubernetes-jenkins-lab/README.md

 In order to be successful with this lab it is recommended that you follow the following tutorial on Kubernetes's site.  http://kubernetes.io/docs/hellonode/ .
 Following this guide will ensure that you will be able to follow along during the code lab.

 ## Setup
 We will need a couple of docker containers in order to get our lab working.
 In this repo you will find a script that will take care of that for you.
-In order for this to work you need to have your docker environment working and provide one environment variables.
+In order for this to work you need to have your docker environment working and provide one environment variable.
 You can do that by doing the following.
 ```
 export PROJECT_ID="google project id"
 sh buildImages.sh```

 ### Creating Cluster
 Once you have your project setup we will need to create a cluster and a data disk.